"Family history is the only history

 The original Clay Hall Farm, that was owned by Samuel Foote/Foot, is the Roman boot-shaped section on bottom right of map.

-The open toe part of Farm's foot-shape points down out-of-view to left of scale-in-chains.
+The open toe part of Farm's foot-shape points down out-of-view to left of scale-in-chains

 Roman burial remains in British Museum were found at Tyle Place Farm, just below Clay Hall toward Old Windsor.